Here's what pro YouTuber Finn McKenty uses to work — and how it can elevate your WFH space | CNN Underscored

 “It’s the best thing I’ve bought in a very long time,” says McKenty.
 “I would highly recommend that anybody who does creative stuff upgrade to 4K because it is life-changing.”

-This large 4K display offers up a color depth of 1.07 billion colors and a contrast ratio of 1300-to-1, which are fancy ways to say that it meets the standards that creatives need for viewing and producing vibrant, true to life photos and videos.
+This large 4K display offers up a color depth of 1.07 billion colors and a contrast ratio of 1300-to-1, which are fancy ways to say that it meets the standards that creatives need for viewing and producing vibrant, true-to-life photos and videos.
 It also connects via a speedy USB-C cable that can charge your laptop while transmitting data from it all at once.
 But for McKenty, it’s also simply the perfect shape and size for his needs.

-“I considered getting an ultra-wide [monitor], because I know a lot of people like those.
-For me, I wanted to have a more vertical real estate also because when you’re working in Premiere, you can get a lot of layers and stuff,” said McKenty.
+“I considered getting an ultrawide [monitor], because I know a lot of people like those.
+For me, I wanted to have a more vertical real estate also because when you’re working in Premiere, you can get a lot of layers and stuff,” says McKenty.
 “But I also wanted a lot of horizontal real estate because when I’m doing my manager stuff, I might have two windows open next to each other, like a spreadsheet and something else.
-So that’s why I went with 4K rather than an ultra wide.”
+So that’s why I went with 4K rather than an ultrawide.”

 “I also have an Apple Magic Keyboard, which I love,” says McKenty.
 “They’re really expensive, but it’s worth it to me.
-You spend all day typing on the thing, you should like it.”
+You spend all day typing on the thing; you should like it.”

-A longtime staple in Apple’s accessory lineup, the Magic Keyboard has a sleek and attractive design that comes in both Space Gray and Silver to match different-colored Macs.
+A longtime staple in Apple’s accessory lineup, the Magic Keyboard has a sleek and attractive design that comes in both Space Gray and silver to match different-colored Macs.
 We especially loved using it when reviewing the new 24-inch iMac, as its bouncy keys make it a joy to type on for hours on end.
-While the latest Magic Keyboards are wireless, McKenty has stuck to the now-discontinued wired model, due to a particular dislike for Bluetooth accessories.
+While the latest Magic Keyboards are wireless, McKenty has stuck to the now discontinued wired model, due to a particular dislike for Bluetooth accessories.

 “I feel like [with] Bluetooth, there’s a 60% chance that it’s going to crap out at least once a day,” says McKenty.
 “And it’s not a huge deal; it just kind of takes you out of the moment.
 So I prefer wired peripherals for the most part.”